 Sustainable tourism: This is how we protect the environment from the consequences!

-consequences for the environment
+Consequences for the environment

-plans for adaptation, since air pollution caused by traffic, heating and leisure activities can affect air circulation.
-In water -poor regions, tourism activities lead to water shortages and water pollution, while surface consumption endangers natural soil functions through tourist infrastructures.
-The landscape and cityscape is also influenced by tourist developments.
+The Federal Environment Agency will also examine plans for adaptation, as air pollution caused by traffic, heating and leisure activities can affect air circulation.
+In water-scarce regions, tourism activities lead to water shortages and water pollution, while land use by tourism infrastructure endangers natural soil functions.
+The landscape and cityscape are also influenced by tourism developments.

-overnight stays and systems
+Overnight stays and facilities

-Jahr overnight stays (millions)
+Year Overnight stays (millions)

 2006 351.2